Dr Seyi Soremekun

 BSc MSc PhD

 I joined the London School in 2008 as a post-doctoral research associate following a PhD at Warwick University in the immuno-epidemiology of visceral leishmaniasis.
-Prior to this I was the LSHTM Patrick Buxton medal awardee for my MSc in Medical Parasitology.
-I currently hold an Assistant Professorship in Epidemiology based in the Maternal and Child Health Intervention Research Group.
-My research interests are broadly aimed at designing and evaluating low-cost interventions and programmes (mainly community-based) to reduce the burden of disease and improve development in children in low-income settings.
-In addition to this, I contribute to the epidemiology and infectious disease teaching programmes at the London School.
+Prior to this I was the Patrick Buxton medal awardee for the LSHTM MSc in Medical Parasitology.
+My research interests are broadly aimed in improving child health and control of infectious diseases.
+In addition to this, I contribute to the epidemiology and infectious disease teaching programmes at the LSHTM.

-I am the module organiser for the module Study Design: Writing a Grant Proposal (MSc Epidemiology DL)
+I am the module organiser for the module Study Design: Writing a Grant Proposal (MSc Epidemiology DL), for which we won the 2018 LSHTM Innovation Award.

 I also teach on the following MSc modules and short courses:

-I have supervised several student projects on topics including HIV treatment failure in children in Africa, effects of antimalarial treatment in children already on malaria drug prophylaxis, risk factors for incorrect treatment for diarrhoea, and the impact of the demographic and health behaviours of male heads of households on the family uptake of health insurance.
+I have been supervisor or advisory board member for several student projects on child health and/or infectious diesease (both MSc and PhD) on topics including serological responses to malaria infection, impact of novel interventions on child development outcomes, HIV treatment failure in children in Africa, effects of antimalarial treatment in children already on malaria drug prophylaxis, and risk factors for incorrect treatment for diarrhoea.
 I'm always interested in collaborating with students on their projects so if you have an idea for a study do get in touch with me.

 NEWHINTS STUDY: The WHO/DFID/SNL-funded ‘Newhints’ randomised controlled trial assessing the impact of routine home visits by community health volunteers during pregnancy and after delivery on neonatal mortality in rural Ghana.
-We are also interested in the effect of the health volunteer scheme on the level and type of infant care (immediately post birth and in the first year of life) provided by mothers.
+We also investigated the effect of the health volunteer scheme on the level and type of infant care (immediately post birth and in the first year of life) provided by mothers.

-SPRING PROJECT: I am responsible for the satistical evaluation of this two-site child development programme in India and Pakistan.
-The SPRING programe aims to improve cognitive and growth outcomes in infants (at 18 months of age) using a community-based agents to support mothers and families in improved nutrition and increased interaction with children in the first 2 years of life.
+SPRING PROJECT: A large World Bank and Welcome Trust-funded child development programme was implemented in India and Pakistan.
+The programe aims to improve cognitive and growth outcomes in infants (at 18 months of age) using a community-based agents to support mothers and families in improved nutrition and increased interaction with children in the first 2 years of life.

 I also really enjoy being involved other activities at the LSHTM or pertinent to the wider scientific community.
 I was Managing Editor of the journal Emerging Themes in Epidemiology (ETE) for 5 years, and am alumni of the Royal Society MP-Pairing Scheme.
 As part of the contribution of the LSHTM, I developed and directed a successful exhibition on "Ancient Cures" for the 2013 Bloomsbury Festival, and co-developed and produced the short film "What makes a Woman in Science?" shown as part of the LSHTM's Women in Science exhibition (2015).
-I am committed to promoting the work of scientists to the public and particularly to encouraging young students to become more involved if they show interest: I work with schools in West London as a STEM Ambassador, and co-organise the LSHTM's award winning Young Scientists programme.
-I am currently coordinating a commission of articles for the ETE journal on operationalising complex evaluations of public health interventions in low income settings, to be published in the summer/autumn of 2018.
+I am committed to promoting the work of scientists to the public and particularly to encouraging young students to become more involved if they show interest: I worked with schools in West London as a STEM Ambassador, and co-organised the LSHTM's award winning Young Scientists programme for 5 years.
+I am currently coordinating a commission of articles for the ETE journal on operationalising complex evaluations of public health interventions in low income settings, to be published in the summer/autumn of 2022.